-How to Create Internal and External Channel Links Between Slack and Microsoft Teams
+How to Create Channel Links Between Slack and Microsoft Teams

 The differences between internal and external channel links and when to use them with Conclude Link